 This is the schedule of how your mortgage payments will be spread out over a period.
 It’s typically one monthly payment (sometimes two) spread out over 15 or 30 years.

-What’s a home appraisal, and who does the appraisal?
+What’s a home appraisal, and who does the estimate?

-Some common slang you might hear around this: “We need to make sure it appraises.”
+Some everyday slang you might hear around this: “We need to make sure it appraises.”
 The concern with paying too much for a house is the bank won’t agree with the price you paid.
-If their “appraisal” doesn’t match what you paid – you may have to make up the difference.
+So if their “appraisal” doesn’t match what you paid – you may have to make up the difference.

 What does appreciation mean in terms of selling a house?